A Year Without Rain (song): Background and composition

 In early 2010, a demo of the song, performed by singer RaVaughn leaked online.
 Becky Bain of Idolator called the song a "mature dance track" and said that it "wouldn’t entirely be out of place on a Sophie Ellis-Bextor album."

 In an interview with MTV News, Gomez said that "A Year Without Rain" was the first song she recorded for the album.
 She also explained why she named the album for the song, commenting, "I feel like that song has a lot of meaning, and it also kind of was the start of what I wanted to base all the other songs around."
 A Spanish-language version of the song titled "Un Año Sin Lluvia" was released through the iTunes Store on October 26, 2010.

 "A Year Without Rain" was written by Lindy Robbins and Toby Gad, the later also producing it, with a length of three minutes and twenty-nine seconds.
-Musically, it has been described as a dance track, more especifically as Eurodance.
+Musically, it has been described as a dance track, more specifically as Eurodance.
 It has also been called a synth-pop and electro track which uses a standard pop structure and is backed with a disco beat.
 According to sheet music published at Musicnotes.com by EMI Music Publishing, "A Year Without Rain" is set in common time and has a tempo of 120 beats per minute.
 It is written in the key of C Mixolydian and follows the chord progression of C–Gm–Dm–F throughout most of the song, but the bridge is written in D minor, following a chord progression of Bb-C-Am-Dm.
 It's important to mention that C Mixolydian and D minor share the same key signature, so the musical notes of both modes are the same, but the tonic note is different.
 Gomez's vocals in the song span from F3 to E5.
 Lyrically, the song sees Gomez longing for the object of her affection and compares it to a year without rain: "I need you by my side/ Don't know how I'll survive/A day without you is like a year without rain."
 According to Megan Vick of Billboard, the sound of the song contrasts with its "tender" lyrics.